Adam Willis (Neighbours): Development

-Adam is the eldest son of Doug (Terence Donovan) and Pam Willis (Sue Jones).
-Anthony Hayward wrote in his book "The who's who of soap operas" that Adam was Pam's favourite child because "in her eyes he can do no wrong".
+Adam is the eldest son of Doug (Donovan) and Pam Willis (Jones).
+Anthony Hayward wrote in his book The Who's Who of Soap Operas that Adam was Pam's favourite child because "in her eyes he can do no wrong".
 Adam grew up in an era where the building trade was suffering a decline.
 He decided he did not want to live a life of uncertainty and chooses to pursue a career in law.
-But he found it dull, quit and tried out various jobs before leaving for Europe.
+But he found it dull and thus quit and tried out various jobs before leaving for Europe.
 When he arrives in Erinsborough he is studying medicine and he puts his "heart and soul" into it because he finds it "interesting and challenging".
 Josephine Monroe, author of Neighbours: The First 10 Years stated that "Adam was bright and it was clear that he would one day flee the nest."
-Adam was portrayed as the show's naive medical student.
+Adam was portrayed as the show's naïve medical student.
 Williams explained that he felt similar to his character as they both loved their families, but he was not impressed with Adam's naivety.
 Williams told Diana Peters from BIG! magazine that family is important to Adam.
-He added that "Adam has a more macabre sense of humour than i do."
+He added that "Adam has a more macabre sense of humour than I do."

 To help subsidise his living he takes a job as a chauffeur.
 Williams liked playing a chauffeur and he recalled it created Adam's "funniest" ever Neighbours scenes.
 Pam soon convinces him to move into the family home.
 Hayward described an awkward dynamic between Adam and Pam.
 He stated "she finds it difficult to understand his macabre sense of humour, something he shares with other medical students.
 To them, it is a means of survival."
 Pam worked as a nurse and was often anxious over her son completing his studies.
 She helped him by sharing her own experiences in the profession to discredit any pretensions he had about the career.
 Adam's relationship with his father differed.
 Doug is not as supportive towards him than Pam.
 He doubts his son's ability to finish his studies because he would often quit jobs.
 Hayward observed that Doug was closest to Brad (Scott Michaelson) because of his basketball skills.
 Williams said the part appealed to him as it was flexible and Adam's humour kept him "fired up."
 Williams enjoyed working with Donovan on their character's story because he liked his co-stars energy on-set.
 Adam appeared in the series at the same time as Amelia Frid, who plays his on-screen sister Cody Willis.
 Williams told Caroline Westbrook from TV Hits that he missed working with Frid when she left because they had built a brother and sister type relationship off-screen too.